evildead23151/linkedin-resource-app/README.md

 ---

-## Acknowledgment

-A huge thanks to **ChatGPT** for acting as a tireless debugging partner and mentor throughout this project.
-While I wrote and understood every line of code, its support was instrumental in overcoming tricky deployment bugs and refining the architecture.

 _This project was built in just a few evenings and stands as a testament to solving your own problems with code._
 ```